turgu1/ESP-IDF-InkPlate/README.md

 # ESP-IDF-InkPlate

-A porting effort for the e-Radionica InkPlate software that can be find [here](https://github.com/e-radionicacom/Inkplate-Arduino-library) to the ESP-IDF framework.
+A porting effort to the ESP-IDF framework for the e-Radionica InkPlate software that can be find [here](https://github.com/e-radionicacom/Inkplate-Arduino-library).

 --> Work in progress.
 Not ready yet. <--